This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 Provide a Custom Login Page

-- To provide a customized login page to users, point to your own HTML login page deployed in a module.
-Specify the page as a string composed of the module name and an page name in the format: <module>-<page>.
+- Alternative login page: To provide a customized login page to users, point to your own HTML login page deployed in a module.
+Specify the page as a string composed of the module name and n page name in the format: <module>-<page>.
 For example, to use a login HTML page located at myModule/views/customLogin.html, enter the string 'myModule-customLogin'.
 By default, LabKey Server uses the login page at modules/core/resources/views/login.html which you can use as a template for your own login page.
-Copy the template HTML file into your module (at MODULE_NAME/views/LOGIN_PAGE.html) and modify it according to your requirements.
-Note that the template works in conjunction with a .view.xml file and a JSP file called login.jsp, which provides access to the Java actions that handle user authentication.
-Your login page should retain the use of these actions.
+For more details and examples see Modules: Custom Login Pages.

 Save and Reset